ThomasVonWu/SparseEnd2End/README.md

 ## News
-* **`25 Aug, 2024`:** I release repo: SparseEnd2End.
+* **`25 Aug, 2024`:** I release repository: SparseEnd2End.
 The complete deployment solution will be released as soon as possible.
 Please stay tuned!

 ## Tasklist
 - [X] *Register custom operation : DeformableFeatureAggregation and export ONNX and TensorRT engine. **`25 Aug, 2024`***